 The variations differ only in their names, trim colors and position in which they hold their golf club.
 Photographs of two of them have shown the 50th Anniverary stamp but without having such photos of the other two I can’t say for certain whether all four colorways appeared in that year.
 The original issue price for the golf bunnies is unknown at present.

 Golf Bunny ‘Gimmie’ wears an orange cap and carries an orange-handled club.
-He is 5.5” high and this one bears the 50th Anniversary stamp indicating it was made in 1989.
-This version is shown on the existing Cybis site at $175.
-He is also offered as Golf Bunny ‘Gimmie’ with Holly at $225 but is not pictured; the “holly” versions were definitely introduced after 1989 and so none of those have the Anniversary stamp.
+He is 5.5” high; some will bear the 50th Anniversary stamp indicating it was physically made in 1989.
+This standard “Gimmie” was shown on the 2008 Cybis site for $175.
+At the same time they also offered an unpictured Golf Bunny ‘Gimmie’ with Holly at $225.
+All of the “holly” bunnies appeared during the 1990s and so none of them will have the Anniversary stamp.

 Golf Bunny ‘Mulligan’ is the green-trimmed version.
-He too has the 50th Anniversary stamp.
-Current pricing for the standard and Golf Bunny ‘Mulligan’ with Holly are likewise $175 and $225 currently.
-Although I have never seen a photo of the “holly” golf bunnies, my guess is that the white pompom normally decorating the golf cap has probably been replaced by a holly sprig.
+Some examples will have the 50th Anniversary stamp.
+Cybis’ circa-2008 prices for the standard and Golf Bunny ‘Mulligan’ with Holly were likewise $175 and $225.
+Although I have never seen a photo of the “holly” golf bunnies, my guess is that the white pompom normally decorating the golf cap was probably replaced by a holly sprig.

 The blue-decorated version is Golf Bunny ‘Bogie’.
-As noted earlier, I haven’t confirmed whether this version was introduced in 1989 or not.
-Of course there is a Golf Bunny ‘Bogie’ with Holly version, and both are at the prices noted above.
+Of course there was a Golf Bunny ‘Bogie’ with Holly version, and both were sold by Cybis at the prices noted above.

 The final golf bunny, for which I have no photo at all, is Golf Bunny ‘Bunkie’ who was eventually followed by Golf Bunny ‘Bunkie’ with Holly.
 Bunkie’s accessory/trim color is yellow.
 His exact issue year is unknown.
 It’s quite possible that all four original (non-holly) bunnies were issued in succession: Spring 1989, Fall 1989, Spring 1990 and Fall 1990 — or even all at the same time in 1989.

 Bunnykins was also introduced in 1989, at $75 and is 3” high x 5.5” long.
-He/she is now on Cybis site for $99.
-Sculptures produced in 1989 will have the special stamp but others will not.
-The holiday version Bunnykins with Holly (introduction year unknown) is currently priced at $150; no Anniversary stamp on these.
+Sculptures produced in 1989 will have the special stamp but the others will not.
+The holiday version Bunnykins with Holly was priced at $150 during the 2000s; no Anniversary stamp will be on those.

-I do not have a year for the 3” high Cuddles, although this bunny and the holiday version Cuddles with Holly both appear on the Cybis site at $99 and $150, respectively.
+I do not have a year for the 3” high Cuddles, although this bunny and the holiday version Cuddles with Holly both were on the early 2000s Cybis site at $99 and $150, respectively.

 Cybis did include a bunny as a secondary element in one sculpture: Melissa, a young girl cradling a white rabbit in her arms.
 She can be seen in her retail and special-edition colorways in Pink and Blue.